roderickmackenzie/matlab_robot_buggy/WS2/worksheet_2.md

 disp(r)
 ```

-**Question 2.10:** Copy and paste the code below to your report, and add a comment to each line to describe what it does, then comment on the overall meaning of the code.
+**Question 2.10:** Copy and paste the code into a new script, and add a comment to each line to describe what it does, then comment on the overall meaning of the code, at the bottom of the script.
 ```
 dat=load('data.dat')
 a=dat(:,1)